 The Company plans to adopt the new standard on the required effective date.
-During 2015, the Company has performed a high-level impact assessment of all three aspects of IFRS 9.
+The Company is in the process of performing a level impact assessment of all three aspects of IFRS 9.
 This preliminary assessment is based on currently available information and may be subject to changes arising from further detailed analyses or additional reasonable and supportable information being made available to the Company in the future.